hamzai7/TestRepo/README.md

 # git_test
-A repository that I will use to get familiar with Github
+A repository that I will use to get familiar with Github.